-A coach helps with all of these things and more.
+A coach can help with all of these things and more.

 As a coach, I use evidence-based information to educate my clients about their ADHD.
 I work with them to help develop stronger emotional regulation and executive function, create practical solutions in their day-to-day lives, and even help them find self-acceptance.
 Anything to help them find their footing post-diagnosis.

 In coaching, I don’t apply any generalized program to my clients.
 There is no script.
 There is no “one-size fits all solution” to ADHD.
 I may suggest articles, books or podcast episodes that will help you make sense of your ADHD symptoms, but everything we do will be based on your own experiences and what you wish to change.
 I work toward helping you be self-sufficient and all of our exercises and strategies will be geared to preparing you to thrive without me.